Stratgg/Stratgg/CONTRIBUTING.md

 <hr>

 ## Release strategy:
-Stratgg maintains 3 protected branches.
+Strat-gg maintains 3 protected branches.
 - `main` The production branch
 - `REL_`  a.k.a the release branch; is where all planned features for the next production product are staged.